Level 1 – Foundation Phase

 What Changes

-• Increase to 3 sets if form is solid
+• Increase to 3 sets where appropriate

 Dumbbell Row (Kneeling)

-• 3 sets
+• 3 sets of 10 - 12 reps

 Split Squat